cozy/cozy-doctypes/docs/io.cozy.banners.md

 ### Versioning

 The shape of the document is versioned with `cozyMetadata.doctypeVersion`, like every other doctype in the [generic model](README.md#document-metadata).
+It is a string, as it is for every doctype the stack writes, so a client parses it before comparing rather than relying on its language's coercion rules.
 Adding a field or a category keeps the version, and clients ignore what they do not understand.
 Renaming or removing one bumps it, and both versions are then materialized under the same `bannerId` until the oldest deployed clients are gone.

 So a client reads `doctypeVersion`, skips a document whose version is higher than the version it was written against, and keeps only the highest version it does support for a given `bannerId`.
+Two documents can still tie: the most recently updated one wins on `cozyMetadata.updatedAt`, and if that ties too, the lowest `_id` wins.
+The rule is spelled out so that every client resolves a tie the same way rather than taking whichever the database returned first.
 Without that filter the migration renders every banner twice.
 A dismissal is written to every version of a `bannerId`, so dismissing in one client is not undone by another still reading the older version.
+Reading one is the exception to the skip rule: a client collects `dismissedAt` from every document sharing a `bannerId`, including versions it is too old to render, so a banner the user closed stays closed even if the write reached only the newer document.

+### Contract vectors

+[`fixtures/io.cozy.banners.json`](../fixtures/io.cozy.banners.json) holds the cases every client is expected to reproduce: ordering and its tie-break, the validity window bounds, dismissal, the fallbacks for an unknown severity or surface, the call to action scheme check, and the version filter.
+Each case gives `input` documents and the `expected` list a client displays, so two implementations can be checked against the same data rather than against each other.

 ### Example